 • Type END and press the Enter key.
 You will halt the terminal definition procedure and return to the Terminal Menu.
-If you want to resume the terminal definition procedure please turn to Subsection Choose the Modify Terminal Tables Option.
+If you want to resume the terminal definition procedure please refer to the section titled Choose the Modify Terminal Tables Option.